johnground/cyberfox2077/README.md

 # Installing Git on Ubuntu 22.04 LTS

 Please note that this code assumes you have administrative privileges (`sudo`) and the `apt` package manager is available on your system.
+For the purpose of this course this script is merely demonstrative and helps you to install git and configure your user name and email.
+Howeever, we will be configuring our unique user name and email with CyberFox creds for the purpose of this course.

 ``` bash
 sudo apt update && apt install git -y && git --version && git config --global user.name "Your Name" && git config --global user.email